BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios

+Intra-SRC evaluation focuses on assessing metrics' performance when comparing PPC derived from a single pristine SRC at various compression levels.
+It allows us to gauge how well metrics can discriminate between different compression levels originating from the same SRC, helping us optimize processes that rely on such discrimination.
+This evaluation scenario is valuable for applications like fine-tuning compression and enhancement algorithms, training machine learning models for end-to-end processing, and other situations where fidelity is a primary concern.

-Prior to the analysis, we pre-process the subjective scores as described in Krasula's method\cite{krasula2016metriceval}.
+Prior to the analysis, we preprocess the subjective scores as described in Krasula's method\cite{krasula2016metriceval}.
 First, 20 PPCs were paired within each source point cloud, generating $(20\times(20-1)/2)$ pairs per SRC.
 In total, we end up with 14143 pairs.
-Thanks to high number of PPCs in the dataset, we kept the analysis within SRC.
 Afterwards, a one-way ANOVA test is applied to individual scores collected for each stimulus in each pair, followed by Tukey's Honest test.
 5019 pairs among the total 14143 were identified as ``Similar'' whereas 9124 contains a statistically significant different between the two PPC and thus identified as ``Different''.
-From those ``Different'' pairs, we split them into two roughly equal sized groups as ``Better'' and ``Worse'' depending on the order of the pair.
+From those ``Different'' pairs, we split them into two roughly equal-sized groups as ``Better'' and ``Worse'' depending on the order of the pair.
 There are 4075 ``Better'' and 5049 ``Worse'' pairs.
-We report the result of the analysis on the top performing 10 metrics among the initial 40.
-Rest of the results can be found in the github repository, which will be added after ICIP 2023 Grand Challenge is concluded.